-At Sirnaomics, we are advancing a prioritized drug product pipeline of innovative RNA-based medicine to improve the lives and wellbeing of patients worldwide.
-Based on our proprietary technology platforms, world-leading clinical programs, highly experienced management team and well-established R&D and manufacturing facilities in the U.S. and Asia, the Group is well-positioned to develop novel RNAi therapeutics for oncology, viral infection, liver-metabolic diseases and medical aesthetics.
-We intend to continue to expand our competitive advantages and become a global leader by focusing on the following key business priorities and initiatives:
+At Sirnaomics, our mission is to advance a prioritized pipeline of innovative RNA-based medicines to enhance the lives and wellbeing of patients globally.
+Leveraging our proprietary technology platforms, leading clinical programs, experienced management team, and robust R&D and manufacturing facilities in the U.S. and Asia, we are well-positioned to develop novel RNAi therapeutics targeting oncology, viral infections, liver-metabolic diseases, and medical aesthetics.
+We aim to expand our competitive edge and establish ourselves as a global leader by focusing on the following key business priorities and initiatives: